ashfurrow/blog/source/blog/2019-03-23-learning-from-other-programming-communities.html.markdown

         response: "Touché.
 Are you now going to tell me everything wrong with native iOS development?"
       },
       {
         message: "No, I always like to start on a positive note.
-Apple's tools for common development workflows are <em>really</em> well-polished.
-Apple's app performance instrumentation tool is the best I've ever seen.",
+Apple's tools for common development workflows are <em>exceptionally</em> well-polished.
+For example, Apple's app performance instrumentation tool is the best I've ever seen.",
         response: "Yeah, Instruments.app is great."
       },
       {